Sun Sheng (Jin dynasty): Life

 Sun Sheng's father Sun Xun (孫恂) was Grand Administrator of Yingchuan (潁川), in present-day Henan and Anhui.
 He was killed by bandits when Sun Sheng was nine, and the rest of the family fled to safety across the Yangtze River.
+Sun Sheng's grandfather Sun Chu (孫楚) was a grandson of Cao Wei official Sun Zi (孫資); Sun Sheng was also a cousin of Sun Chuo.

-In his young adulthood, Sun Sheng achieved fame as a serious scholar of the I Ching, composing an essay which some of the leading luminaries of the time, including Yin Hao, Wang Meng, and Xie Shang were unable to debate with him.
-Parts of the essay, "The Symbols of the Book of Changes are More Subtle than the Visible Shapes of Nature", survive and have been translated by Richard B. Mather.
+In his young adulthood, Sun Sheng achieved fame as a serious scholar of the I Ching, composing an essay which some of the leading luminaries of the time, including Yin Hao, Wang Meng, (Note: As the Wang Meng from Former Qin was more than 20 years younger than Sun, it is more likely that "Wang Meng" refers to the father of Wang Muzhi.) and Xie Shang (Note: Mather (1964) gives Xie An (p 370); late-Qing scholar Cheng Yanzhen (程炎震) disputes that by the time Xie An was present in Kuaiji, Sun Sheng would have been serving in Huan Wen's army (see 世說新語箋疏 [Shishuo Xinyu with annotations] 4.56).) were unable to debate with him.
+Parts of the essay, "The Symbols of the Book of Changes are More Subtle than the Visible Shapes of Nature", survived and have been translated by Richard B. Mather.

-After entering politics, Sun Sheng served under Tao Kan, Yu Liang, and Huan Wen, accompanying the latter into Sichuan.
+After entering politics, Sun Sheng served under Tao Kan, Yu Liang, (Note: According to vol.96 of Zizhi Tongjian, in 338, Yu Liang had plans to depose Wang Dao together with Xi Jian.
+Xi refused to join the plot; when Sun Sheng heard of Yu's plans, he convinced Yu not to implement them.) and Huan Wen; Sun accompanied Huan into Sichuan.
+(Note: This was the Conquest of Cheng-Han by Jin.
+While accompanying Huan, Sun spoke to the locals about Jiang Wei, and supposedly met Liu Yong's grandson.)
 On campaign, Huan Wen had taken his infantry to attack, and Sun Sheng was in charge of the weak, the elderly, and the baggage train, when they were suddenly set upon by thousands of bandits.
 The rearguard managed to rise to the occasion and drive them away.
 Huan Wen appointed Sun Sheng Marquis of Anhuai, in present-day Pingnan County, Guangxi, and he was attached to Huan Wen's household as a travelling secretary.

 Following Huan Wen's first two northern campaigns, Sun Sheng was enfeoffed as Marquis of Wuchang (in present-day Pingjiang County, Hunan), and appointed Grand Administrator of Changsha.
 The poverty of his family drove him to engage secretly in trade; but although this breach of etiquette was discovered, he was not impeached, because of the great esteem in which he was held.
 He left Huan Wen's service under strained conditions, and ended his life in the position of Supervising Censor.